Jayshik/HealthGuard-ML-Powered-Diabetes-Prediction-Application/README.md

 ## Workflow
 ### User-end:
-i) Users access the web application to make on-demand predictions by filling in single-sample features or uploading a CSV file for multiple predictions.\n ii) The web application calls the model service API to retrieve predictions, displaying them along with corresponding features.
+i) Users access the web application to make on-demand predictions by filling in single-sample features or uploading a CSV file for multiple predictions.
+ii) The web application calls the model service API to retrieve predictions, displaying them along with corresponding features.

 ### Prediction-end:
-i) New data files are ingested and validated for quality using tools like Great Expectations. ii) Clean data files are stored, while files with data quality issues are flagged and saved in the database. iii) The prediction job, running every 5 minutes, checks for new clean data files. iv) The prediction job reads clean data files and makes API calls to the model service for predictions.
+i) New data files are ingested and validated for quality using tools like Great Expectations.
+ii) Clean data files are stored, while files with data quality issues are flagged and saved in the database.
+iii) The prediction job, running every 5 minutes, checks for new clean data files.
+iv) The prediction job reads clean data files and makes API calls to the model service for predictions.
 v) Predictions are stored in the database for access to the latest and historical data.

 ## Installation
 1. Install dependencies: `pip install -r requirements.txt`